 11. Reporting and Analysis:

-• Generating reports on billing performance, payment trends, and outstanding balances.
+- Reporting on billing performance, payment trends, and hold balance.

-• Analyzing data to improve the billing process and financial outcomes.
+- Using data analysis to improve the billing process and financial results

 Types of Medical Billing